 Transfer cooked beans to a large bowl.

 Add dressing, a mix of olive oil, vinegar, salt, and sugar.

 Grab some chips.

-I cooked both the black beans and the black-eyed peas in my Duromatic® Pressure Cooker, a new stovetop pressure cooker made by Kuhn Rikon and designed by Christopher Kimball of Milk Street.
-Incredibly, no soaking is required here, and the beans cook up quickly and perfectly: once the Duromatic comes to pressure, the black eyed peas cook for 5 minutes, the black beans for 25 minutes.
+I cooked both the black beans and the black-eyed peas in my pressure cooker.
+Incredibly, no soaking is required here, and the beans cook up quickly and perfectly: once the pressure cooker comes to pressure, the black eyed peas cook for 5 minutes, the black beans for 25 minutes.